dazehinn/world-covid-19-data/README.md

-**Global Covid Statistics**  is a web application the gives the total number of Covid-19 cases per country.
-It is created using the coinstats API.
+**Global Covid Statistics**  is a web application that gives the total number of Covid-19 cases per country from an API.
 Countries and/or regions are displayed on the homepage.
-The figures are displayed when a country is clicked on the homepage.
+Detailed figures are displayed when a country is clicked on the homepage.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>